Hayespace/Milestone2/README.md

 - The site has been designed with one easy to navigate page.
 - 5 collapsible panels each conataining a high quality background image related to the content within that panel.
 - Soft rounded edges on all buttons, panels and keys
-- Dark color scheme on the main background with a mild transition from balck to purple enabling the lighter images to pop off the screen.
+- Dark color scheme on the main background with a mild transition from black to purple enabling the lighter images to pop off the screen.
 - Floating button/ pads with a soft background shadow which changes colour when active.
 - Each drum pad is labelled with the name of the sound and corresponding key letter
 - Animated font which changes shape upon activation